ucdavisdatalab/workshop_python_basics/_sources/chapters/02_scipy-basics.md

 :::{admonition} Learning Objectives
-- create dataframe from csv file
+- create DataFrame from csv file
-- inspect structure of dataframe
+- inspect structure of DataFrame
-- learn the pandas/numpy datatypes including missing values
-- index and work with Series objects
+- learn python and pandas data types
-- index dataframe based on label (loc), integer index (iloc), logical conditions, and [] operator
+- index Series, using integer position, labels, and booleans
-- drop columns and rows from dataframes
-- apply function to column and add as new column to dataframe
+- index DataFrame
+- find and remove missing values in a Series and DataFrame
+- make modifications to a DataFrame
+- save a DataFrame to csv
 :::

-## Recap

 ## Packages